modernmusician/street-team-app/README.md

  amplify pull
 > pulls the latest backend into your local environment <br>

-## install node and run the react app
- npm install

- npm run start

-This should run locally on http://localhost:3000/ by default

-### NOTE: using AWS Amplify CI/CD, pushed to master branch with automatically be deployed to production
+### NOTE: using AWS Amplify CI/CD, anything pushed to dev branch becomes available at dev.modern-musician.com and any thing pushed to the master branch will automatically be deployed to production